noloader/cryptopp-cmake/README.md

     wget -O CMakeLists.txt https://raw.githubusercontent.com/noloader/cryptopp-cmake/master/CMakeLists.txt
     wget -O cryptopp-config.cmake https://raw.githubusercontent.com/noloader/cryptopp-cmake/master/cryptopp-config.cmake

-To update the library and the submodule perform the following.
-The `make clean` is needed because reconfigure'ing does not invalidate the previously built objects or artifacts.

-    cd cryptopp
-    git pull

-    make clean

 Despite our efforts we have not been able to add the submodule to Crypto++ for seamless integration.
 If anyone knows how to add the submodule directly to the Crypto++ directory, then please provide the instructions.

 # ZIP Files